-In addition to nutrition therapy and pain management, your care team provides other integrative oncology services throughout your treatment, such as naturopathic medicine, oncology rehabilitation and mind-body medicine, to help keep you strong, reduce side effects and improve your well-being.
+In addition to nutrition therapy and pain management, your care team provides other supportive care services throughout your treatment, such as naturopathic medicine, oncology rehabilitation and mind-body medicine, to help keep you strong, reduce side effects and improve your well-being.

 The gastroenterology team at Southwestern

 At CTCA at Southwestern Regional Medical Center, you’ll work with an integrated team of physicians who have expertise in performing cancer-related procedures in the GI tract.
-Led by gastroenterologist Dr. Leon Yoder, the gastroenterology team works together to understand your individual needs and provide advanced, fully-integrated treatments.
+Led by gastroenterologist Dr. Scott Hendrickson, the gastroenterology team works together to understand your individual needs and provide advanced, fully-integrated treatments.

 “The conventional thought is often if you can’t give a patient radiation, chemotherapy or surgery, you’re out of options.
-At our hospitals, we believe there’s always something you can do,” says Dr. Yoder.
+At our hospitals, we believe there’s always something you can do,” says Dr. Hendrickson.

 Other members of your care team will likely include: a radiologist, surgical, medical and radiation oncologists, dietitian, naturopathic clinician, and other cancer experts across a variety of disciplines.